 Brian is a

 published author, has seven granted patents, and received a bachelor's degree in engineering-physics from Oregon

 State University and a master's in computer science from Stanford University.
-In addition to being CTO at Backblaze,

 Tim Nufire, Chief Cloud Officer